adaltas/node-nikita/README.md

 # Node.js Nikita

-Nikita gather a set of functions usually used during system deployment.
+Nikita gathers a set of functionality, commonly used during system deployment.
 Documentation is available on the [project website](https://nikita.js.org).

 ## Main features

 * Consistent Usage
-  All the functions share the same API, accepting options and a user callback in a flexible manner.
-Once you learn the core usage, you only learn the options of the actions you wish to execute.
+  All functions share the same API, accepting options and a user callback in a flexible manner.
+Once you learn the core usage, you need only learn the options of the actions you wish to perform.
 * Everything is a file
-  No agent to install, no database to depends on.
-Your project is just another Node.js package easily versionned in Git and any SCM, easily integrated with your CI and CD DevOps tools.
+  There is no agent to install and no database to depend on.
+Your project is just another Node.js package, easily versioned in Git or any SCM, easily integrated with your CI and CD DevOps tools.
 * Idempotence
   Call a function multiple times and expect the same result.
-You’ll be informed of any modifications and can retrieve defailed information.
+You’ll be informed of and receive detailed information about any variation in the result.
 * Documentation
   Learn fast.
-Source code is self-documented with the most commons usages enriched by many examples.
+Nikita source code is self-documented and there are a wealth of examples covering the most common use cases.
 Don’t forget to look at the tests as well.
 * Flexibility
-  Deliberatly sacrifying speed for a maximum of strength, ease of use and flexibility.
-The simple API allows us to constantly add new functionnality without affecting the API.
+  Nikita deliberately chooses robustness, ease of use and flexibility over speed.
+The simple API allows us to constantly add new functionality without affecting the API.
 * Composition
-  Built from small and reusable actions imbracated into complex system.
-It follows the Unix philosophie of building small small single-building blocks with a clear API.
+  Nikita enables complex systems to be built from small and reusable actions.
+Following the Unix philosophy, its API is clear and its functions are small and well defined.
 * SSH support
   All the functions run transparently over SSH.
 Look at the tests, they are all executed both locally and remotely.
 * Reporting
-  Advanced reports can be optained by providing a log function, listening to stdout and stderr streams, generating diffs and backups.
+  Advanced reports can be obtained by providing a log function, listening to stdout and stderr streams, generating diffs and backups.
 * Reliability
   Feel confident.
-The modules are used in production for years and the code is enforced by an extensive test coverage.
+These modules are used in production, and have been for several years.
+Also, the project has extensive test coverage.
-* Suppport
+* Support
-  The package is open sourced with one of the least restrictive license.
-Involve yourself and contributes to open source development by sending pull requests or requesting commercial support offered by [Adaltas](http://www.adaltas.com).
+  The Nikita package is open sourced with one of the least restrictive license.
+Involve yourself and contribute to open source development by sending pull requests or requesting commercial support offered by [Adaltas](http://www.adaltas.com).

 ## Installation